Pnsngltn/keeply/README.md

 ### Current Deployment

 The application is currently running on Ubuntu Server via Docker containers, hosted on a custom domain (keeply.bitwerk.dev).
 I'm using Gunicorn to serve my flask app (with 4 workers at the moment).
-Then to actually give it internet exposure i was trying to just open ports on my home router, but then Chatgpt told me about Cloudflare and their tunnels.
+Then, to actually give it internet exposure, i was trying to just open ports on my home router, but then Chatgpt told me about Cloudflare and their tunnels.
 It makes thing safer, and a lot simpler.
 It provides me with a bit of abstraction so that i don't have to do this the harder way.
 This setup provides me with a more realistic production environment for testing and development while, hopefuly, maintaining scalability and a path for future growth.

 ---